amarbaliyan/E-commerce/README.md

  ![login-page](https://user-images.githubusercontent.com/59791826/196686579-b37b060d-c88a-4b87-bc66-7f7f649402fd.png)

  #This is the Login page
-  A.Enter credentials (Amar001 , singh001)
+ Enter credentials (Amar001 , singh001)
  #It will take you to main page